 Yangmei is a sweet/tart fruit that has a high level of nutrients.
 The fruit is round, circular, and purplish pink.
 The skin is made up of small, fleshy stalks attached to a lone, hairy seed at its center.
 The stalks give it a firm and chewy texture with a juicy pulp.

 - Tastes: Tart and herbal with a flavor somewhat similar to strawberries and raspberries

 Sampinit is a wild raspberry cultivated in the Philippines.
 This fruit is bright and reddish-pink, which makes it look exactly like a Western raspberry.
 The difference is that sampinit berries are smaller and more delicate.
 They are not genetically modified, so while the flavor is similar to the regular raspberry, sampinit is much more acidic and tarter.

 - Grown in: The Philippines

-- Tastes like: Astringent and tart – bold and rich flavor
+- Tastes: Astringent and tart – bold and rich flavor

 Think Pink Fruit

-Hopefully, this list of 10 exotic types of pink fruit has given you an urge to go on a sweet, delicious, and pink journey!
+Hopefully, this list of 10 types of pink fruit has given you the urge to go on a sweet, delicious, and pink journey!